 Cables that come along with the antenna mount

 Be extra careful about picking the coax.
 Never use old coax, rusted coax, or spliced coax.
 It’s going to be useless and you probably won’t get much further than your driveway when it comes to the effective range.
+Read carefully on how to set up CB antenna.

 Do you know that people have used CB radio to transmit (through the ionosphere) messages across nations?
 Yes.
 That’s right.
 And how do they do it?
 Well, at the very basic, you need to use equipment that’s effective and not outdated.